meferbas/Web-Programming-Project/README.md

 - PostgreSQL Database
 - JavaScript
 # Administration Operations
 This project contains administration operations.
-With adminstration operations, administrators can add, modify and delete routes.
+With administration operations, administrators can add, modify and delete routes.